juxor/afaq/markdown/secH4.md

 against the anarchist call for workers' councils, for autonomy, for participation, for self-management.
 Authority, hierarchy, and the need for submission and domination is inevitable given the current mode of production, both Engels and Lenin argued.
-Little wonder, then, the worker become the serf of the state under the Bolsheviks.
+Little wonder, then, the worker became the serf of the state under the Bolsheviks.
 In his own way, Engels contributed to the degeneration of the Russian Revolution by providing the rationale for the Bolsheviks disregard for workers' self-management of production.